-Your EFC is determined early in the process of assessing your financial need and, unless your circumstances change, your EFC remains constant for your time at U-M. Financial aid is not applied against student and parent contributions.
+Your SAI is determined early in the process of assessing your financial need and, unless your circumstances change, your SAI remains constant for your time at U-M. Financial aid is not applied against student and parent contributions.

 While this number represents the amount of aid you are eligible to receive based on costs and your resources, the amount of aid that you will receive depends on aid funds available in any given year.
 See How Aid Is Awarded for more information about how the university distributes financial aid resources.

 A note about applying for financial aid: When you apply for financial aid at U-M using the Free Application for Federal Student Aid (FAFSA), we verify the information you submitted to the federal processor.
 We will sometimes ask you for additional information and review other university records during the application process.
 Your FAFSA record may be corrected based upon this information.